-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be

-37) Should countries specialize in producing goods and services based on having a comparative advantage or an absolute advantage?
+76) Should countries specialize in producing goods and services based on having a comparative advantage or an absolute advantage?
 Why?

-Answer: Countries should specialize in producing products based on comparative advantage because this allows countries to produce those products and services at a lower opportunity cost than competitors.
+Answer: Countries should specialize in producing products based on comparative advantage because this allows countries to produce those products and services at a lower opportunity cost than potential trading partners.

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be

-Lumber (board
+Lumber (cubic

-Cell Phone feet)
+Cell Phone metres)

 Estonia 20 hours 5 hours

 Finland 18 hours 4 hours

-38) Refer to Table 2-5.
-This table shows the number of labor hours required to produce a cell phone and a board foot of lumber in Estonia and Finland.
+77) Refer to Table 2.13.
+This table shows the number of labour hours required to produce a cell phone and a cubic metre of lumber in Estonia and Finland.

 - a.
 Which country has an absolute advantage in the production of cell phones? - b.
 Which country has an absolute advantage in the production of lumber? - c.
 What is Estonia's opportunity cost of producing one cell phone? - d.
 What is Finland's opportunity cost of producing one cell phone? - e.
-What is Estonia's opportunity cost of producing one board foot of lumber? - f.
-What is Finland's opportunity cost of producing one board foot of lumber? - g.
+What is Estonia's opportunity cost of producing one cubic metre of lumber? - f.
+What is Finland's opportunity cost of producing one cubic metre of lumber? - g.
 If each country specializes in the production of the product in which it has a comparative advantage, who should produce cell phones? - h.
 If each country specializes in the production of the product in which it has a comparative advantage, who should produce lumber?

 - a.
 Finland has an absolute advantage in the production of cell phones. - b.
 Finland has an absolute advantage in lumber production. - c.
-Estonia's the opportunity cost of producing one cell phone is 4 board feet of lumber. - d.
-Finland's opportunity cost of producing one cell phone is 4.5 board feet of lumber - e.
-Estonia's opportunity cost of one board foot of lumber is 0.25 units of a cell phone. - f.
-Finland's opportunity cost of one board foot of lumber is 0.22 units of a cell phone. - g.
+Estonia's opportunity cost of producing one cell phone is 4 cubic metres of lumber. - d.
+Finland's opportunity cost of producing one cell phone is 4.5 cubic metres of lumber. - e.
+Estonia's opportunity cost of one cubic metre of lumber is 0.25 units of a cell phone. - f.
+Finland's opportunity cost of one cubic metre of lumber is 0.22 units of a cell phone. - g.
 Estonia should specialize in producing cell phones. - h.
 Finland should specialize in producing lumber.